ePages-de/restdocs-api-spec/README.md

 }
 ```

-1. add [jitpack](https://jitpack.io) repository to `buildscript` to resolve the `restdocs-raml-openapi-plugin`
+1. add [jitpack](https://jitpack.io) repository to `buildscript` to resolve the `restdocs-openapi-gradle-plugin`
-2. add the dependency to `restdocs-raml-openapi-plugin`
+2. add the dependency to `restdocs-openapi-gradle-plugin`
-3. apply `restdocs-raml-openapi-plugin`
+3. apply `restdocs-openapi-gradle-plugin`
 4. add repositories used for dependency resolution.
 We use [jitpack](https://jitpack.io) here.
 5. add the actual `restdocs-openapi` dependency to the test scope
 6. `spring-boot` specifies an old version of `org.json:json`.
 We use [everit-org/json-schema](https://github.com/everit-org/json-schema) to generate json schema files.
 This project depends on a newer version of `org.json:json`.
 As versions from BOM always override transitive versions coming in through maven dependencies, you need to add an explicit dependency to `org.json:json:20170516`